lumi-a/masters-thesis/thesis.typ

 ) <algorithm-local-search-bin-packing>

 == Local Search <sec-local-search>
 Even without having intuition for or experience with the different problems, we can still attempt to find such instances.
-A standard approach (see e.g. @localSearch0[p:] @localSearch1[p:], or for a general overview @localSearch2[p:]) is to employ some search-algorithm that searches for an instance of a high $Score$ across the space of all instances.
+A standard approach (see e.g. @localSearch0[p:] @localSearch1[p:], @Lorieau[p:], or for a general overview @localSearch2[p:]) is to employ some search-algorithm that searches for an instance of a high $Score$ across the space of all instances.
 For bin-packing with capacity $c=1$, @algorithm-local-search-bin-packing is such an algorithm.
+It randomly changes the currently-best solution, checks whether this improves the objective, and declares this changed solution the new currently-best solution if it does.

-Note that $Score_≈$ is only an approximation of the actual $Score(I) = 𝔼_(π∈S_(|I|))[BestFit(π(I))/Opt(I)]$, which can be intractable to compute due to the size of the symmetric group.
+Note that $Score_≈$ is only an approximation of the actual $Score(I) = 𝔼_(π∈S_(|I|))[BestFit(π(I))/Opt(I)]$, as the exact $Score$ can be intractable to compute due to the size of the symmetric group.
 It is also a (pseudo-)random variable, though this can be avoided by using a fixed seed for the evaluation.
-In our experiments, a number of $10000$ trials was large enough to lead to accurate estimates, while still being small enough to compute quickly.
+In our experiments, a number of $10000$ calculations for $Score_≈$ was large enough to lead to accurate estimates, while still being small enough to compute quickly.

 Variants of @algorithm-local-search-bin-packing include decreasing the mutation-rate over time, e.g. by decreasing the noise's variance in $Mutation$, or stochastically allowing to replace $I$ with $I'$ even if $I'$ has a worse score, to prevent getting stuck in local optima.
 See @local-search-plot for trajectories drawn from @algorithm-local-search-bin-packing.